kocinajaltin/Cell-Health-analysis/README.md

-# High-Content Imaging Analysis
+# Nanoparticle Toxicity Analysis Pipeline

-## Overview
-This repository contains Python scripts for analyzing high-content imaging data from 96-well plates.
-The analysis includes data preprocessing, visualization, and statistical computation for various particle exposures and concentrations.
-Key techniques include PCA (Principal Component Analysis), UMAP (Uniform Manifold Approximation and Projection), and heatmap generation for cell counts across wells.
+This repository contains a comprehensive Python-based pipeline for analyzing nanoparticle toxicity data.
+It includes various methodologies for data visualization, dimensionality reduction, and machine learning to uncover patterns and insights related to nanoparticle exposure and toxicity.

 ---

 ## Features

-1. **Batch Testing**:
+### 1. **Data Preprocessing**
+- Summarizes cell counts based on well data.
+- Normalizes data using Z-scores.
+- Handles control wells (e.g., C03) separately for accurate comparisons.

+### 2. **Visualization**
-   - Generates heatmaps of cell counts across wells for multiple plates.
+- **Heatmaps**: Generate heatmaps of cell counts across 96-well plates.
-   - Swaps and adjusts well counts as part of data curation.

-2. **Coefficient of Variation (CV) Analysis**:
-   - Calculates and visualizes the coefficient of variation across wells for each plate.

-3. **Raw and Log-Transformed Data Visualization**:
-   - Creates histograms and calculates Cohen's d for raw and log-transformed feature data.
+- **Histograms**: Analyze feature distributions using matplotlib and scipy.
+- **Dimensionality Reduction**:
+  - **PCA**: Principal Component Analysis for visualizing variance.
+  - **UMAP**: Uniform Manifold Approximation and Projection for clustering.

+### 3. **Machine Learning Models**
+- **XGBoost**: Gradient boosting for toxicity prediction.
-   - Outputs descriptive statistics for specified wells.
+- **KNN**: K-Nearest Neighbors for classification.

-4. **Z-Score Normalization**:
-   - Implements normalization for data comparison across biological replicates.

-5. **UMAP Analysis**:
-   - Projects high-dimensional data to 2D space using UMAP.
-   - Generates scatter plots for control wells and particles across concentrations.

-6. **PCA Analysis**:
-   - Performs PCA on selected features to reduce dimensionality.
-   - Visualizes explained variance, cumulative variance, and PCA loadings.
-   - Generates pair plots for visualizing principal components by particle type and concentration.

-7. **PCA and UMAP Integration**:
-   - Combines PCA and UMAP to analyze data from multiple plates and concentrations.
+- **MLP**: Multi-Layer Perceptron for deep learning-based analysis.

+### 4. **Statistical Analysis**
+- Performs LD50 extrapolation using a three-parameter logistic model.
+- Handles cases where responses at the highest concentration do not drop below 50%.

+### 5. **Customizable Code**
+- Modular functions make it easy to extend or modify the pipeline for different datasets and analyses.

 ---

-## Usage
-### Prerequisites
+## Prerequisites

+Before running the code, ensure you have the following installed:

-- Python 3.7+
+- Python 3.9 or later
-- Required libraries:
+- Key Python libraries:
   - `numpy`
   - `pandas`
   - `matplotlib`
   - `seaborn`
-  - `scikit-learn`
+  - `scipy`
   - `umap-learn`
+  - `xgboost`
-  - `tqdm`
+  - `sklearn`